Back To Search Results

 Evaluation

 The utility of electroencephalogram (EEG) is somewhat unclear in the routine diagnosis of anoxic encephalopathy due to the potential for interpretation variability due to sedation or drug use, metabolic abnormalities, or sepsis.
 There are specific findings that may suggest the presence of anoxic injury.
 However, the extent remains unclear.
-These findings include alpha-theta pattern, intermittent or continuous seizures, burst suppression, generalized periodic complexes, complete or near-complete suppression, as well as generalized or focal low-voltage output.[8][9]
+These findings include alpha-theta pattern, intermittent or continuous seizures, burst suppression, generalized periodic complexes, complete or near-complete suppression, and generalized or focal low-voltage output.[8][9]

 Treatment / Management